drogue-iot/blog.drogue.io/content/2021-12-01-drogue-cloud-zero-eight/index.md

 ## More workshops

-The idea behind out workshops is to give you concrete examples on how to use Drogue Device and Drogue Cloud.
+The idea behind our workshops is to give you concrete examples on how to use Drogue Device and Drogue Cloud.
 And to enable you, to replicate this on your own.
 And since the last release, we added two more workshops to our list.

 ### Eclipse IoT package – Telemetry end-to-end